equinox-one/symbols/README.md

 ```

 # Why should I use this?
 This library is mainly to be used by others for reflection functionallities, however it can also be used, for example to define a database for a model.
-Where you use it is up to you
+Where you use it is up to you.

 ## Where is being used
  - [FritterFactory]: Library to automatically populate models, to be used in automatic tests or user made tests.